jbolcun1/Mentor-Project/README.md

 ## Administration

-The administrator role is a special role with elevated privileges, such as suspending users, changing account details and viewing and dealing with reports.
+The administrator role is a **special role with elevated privileges**, such as suspending users, changing account details and viewing and dealing with reports.

-The initial administrator (the ‘founder’) can also promote other users.
+The initial administrator (the ‘founder’) can also **promote other users**.

 ## The report system

-Users can submit reports to administrators in case something inappropriate happens during the mentoring process.
+Users can **submit reports** to administrators in case something inappropriate happens during the mentoring process.
 The administrators are then able to view the reports.